jgalvalisi/AWS/static-website/README.md

 ## Website Portfolio

 Utilizing AWS, you have the capability to host static web pages, such as a website portfolio.
-In this instance, I will host my personal web portfolio using Amazon S3 Buckets, Amazon Route 53, and CloudFront to achieve this objective.
+In this instance, I will host my personal web portfolio using Amazon S3 Buckets, Amazon Route 53, and CloudFront to achieve this objective (www.jgalvalisi.com)

 ### Why will we use these services?